bbauska/W3Cx-5of5/README.md

   title="Where to put JavaScript code" alt="Where to put JavaScript code." />
 </p>

 <p>Welcome!<br>
-In this video, we will just look at the different locations where we can put JavaScript code.
+In this lesson, we will just look at the different locations where we can put JavaScript code.
 The first place where you can put JavaScript code is inside an HTML document, using the &lt;script&gt; and &lt;/script&gt; tags.</p>